-Junior forward Riley Wetmore scored two goals for the River Hawks
+Junior forward Riley Wetmore nets game-winner 2:13 into overtime for River Hawks

 Junior captain Riley Wetmore (Swanton, Vt.) poked through a rebound in the 63rd minute of play on Friday night to win UMass Lowell's first NCAA Tournament game since 1996, defeating Miami University, 4-3, in overtime.

 The River Hawks improved to 24-12-1 overall on the year and moves onto the NCAA East Region Championship on Saturday night at 6:30 p.m. against Union at the Webster Bank Arena.
 The RedHawks fell to 24-15-2 as their season came to an end; Miami has now had its season ended by a Hockey East program for the seventh consecutive season.

 UMass Lowell burst out of the gate with a power play goal just 1:34 into the game, on the heels of a roughing call on Miami University.
 Freshman Scott Wilson (Oakville, Ont.) kept in a clearing attempt by the RedHawks and dished across the ice to classmate Terrence Wallin (Yardley, Pa.) at the bottom of the faceoff circle.
 Wallin's hard shot rang off the cross bar and bounced wide, but sophomore Josh Holmstrom (Colorado Springs, Colo.) batted the rebound out of the air for his 12th goal of the season.
 Holmstrom scored the first NCAA Tournament goal for the River Hawks in 16 years.

 Moments later, UMass Lowell nearly expanded the lead to 2-0.
 Senior Matt Ferreira (Brampton, Ont.) knocked in a rebound on a Joseph Pendenza (Wilmington, Mass.) shot, but the goaltender was interfered with, causing a referee reversal upon review.